iterami/Docs.htm/common/guides/json.md

 #### Commented Character Properties

 ```
-  // Optional. "character" that is array of objects instead of false.
+  // Optional. "characters" that is array of objects instead of false.
-  "character": [
+  "characters": [
     {
       // Optional.
 ID of character.
       "id": "_me",